FlyingEwok/install-jdk-on-steam-deck/README.md

 - **Manual method**: Edit `~/.profile` and modify the `export JAVA_HOME=` line to point to your preferred version's `JAVA_{VERSION}_HOME`

 **Safe Installation Process:**
-The script includes improved error handling that only cleans up files related to the current installation attempt, preserving all your existing JDK installations if something goes wrong.
+Both installer and uninstaller scripts include robust error handling that only affect files related to the current operation, preserving all your existing JDK installations if something goes wrong.
+The optimized scripts maintain all safety measures while being more efficient.

 ## Troubleshooting